midblue/safespace-bot/README.md

 Update Jan 2022:
 > tl;dr the public Safespace Bot is shutting down because Discord neutered it.

 > Discord changed their bot rules such that seeing message contents requires special permission.
-I applied for this permission, and was rejected with illogical reasoning.
+I applied for this permission, and was rejected.
 Since this bot revolves around that, I've decided to shut down the publically hosted bot rather than continue to spend money on hosting a husk of the bot I've envisioned.

 > Please be aware that I will not be actively developing the bot going forward.
 Feel free to fork your own versions for new features.